JoshCaratao/JoshCaratao/README.md

 Feel free to view my public repos to see what electronics/programming projects I've worked on!

-How to reach me: joshua_caratao@yahoo.com
+How to reach me: joshuacaratao@utexas.edu

 Linkedin: [Joshua Caratao](https://www.linkedin.com/in/joshuacaratao/)